Geoffrey-Dulac/soan_test/README.md

 For a company, i had to realize this test, which took me a bit less than 2 days.
 <br>Meet me @ : https://soan-test.herokuapp.com/

+I used the frameword Middleman (for the build, run : "middleman build"), and i deployed on Heroku.

 ## Code Organization
 ### Views